-#52 What can residents do about park managers who act unprofessionally?
+#58 What can residents do about park managers who act unprofessionally?

 There are no state mandated qualifications to be a mobilehome park manager.
 Many are good managers, however a few lack professional training and oversight.
-The MRL gives residents certain rights, but when contentious issues have to be resolved, residents have a right to contact an agency (such as the local fair housing commission) or advocacy group that will assist them in assessing and achieving a solution to the problem.
+The MRL gives residents certain rights, but when contentious issues have to be resolved, residents have a right to contact legal advocacy groups that will assist them in assessing and achieving a solution to the problem.

-Contact local or state fair housing commission for counsel and assistance.
+- Contact local or state fair housing commission for counsel and assistance. - Contact the county Small Claims Court advisor for more information.

-#53 What good is the MRL if there is no enforcement and residents have to go to court to protect themselves?
+#59 What good is the MRL if there is no enforcement and residents have to go to court to protect themselves?

 The MRL - the landlord-tenant law for mobilehome parks -- is part of the Civil Code.
 The enforcement mechanism is through the civil courts, not law enforcement or another government agency.
-There is no mobilehome "police."
-Courts are a branch of government responsible for, among other aspects, resolving or deciding civil disputes.
+The courts are a branch of government responsible for, among other aspects, resolving or ruling on civil disputes.